-But for those young people who can’t find us, our dedicated street outreach teams go to them.
-Offering food, hygiene products, clothing, and a warm blanket if needed.
-Most importantly, offering absolute respect, unconditional love, and a bridge to hope.
+But for those young people who can’t find us, our dedicated street and community outreach teams go to them.
+Offering food, hygiene products, clean clothing, and a warm blanket if needed.
+Most importantly, offering absolute respect, unconditional love, and a safe place to sleep.

-More than ever in our Covenant House history, the streets are a dangerous place for young people experiencing homelessness.
-Our street outreach efforts have never been as important as they are today.
+The streets are a dangerous place for young people experiencing homelessness.
+Our street and community outreach efforts have never been as important as they are today.

 Increased violence, access to dangerous drugs like Fentanyl, and gangs have intertwined themselves with street culture.
 Human trafficking has become a “business” that preys on vulnerable people, and children and youth experiencing homelessness are a prime target of this criminal industry.
-And, there are simply not enough services where people experiencing mental illness can go.
+And, there are simply not enough services where people facing mental health challenges can go.

-Our street outreach teams are deeply invested in the communities where they work.
-Here are are just a few ways Covenant House is involved in community outreach and engagement:
+Our outreach teams are deeply invested in the communities where they work.
+Here are are just a few ways we're involved in community outreach and engagement:

-Our teams attend committee meetings, sit on town councils, and visit local schools, hospitals, and community group events to help inform and teach on the issues of youth homelessness.
+Our teams attend committee meetings, sit on town councils, and visit local schools, hospitals, and community group events to help inform and teach on the issues of youth homelessness and human trafficking.

 Our outreach teams work with partner organizations in combating human trafficking and striving for new ways to change laws, policies, and practices that are unjustly leading to so many young people, particularly young people of color, being unhoused and on the streets.

-Outreach staff visit schools, community centers, and houses of worship to educate and inform young people of services that are available should they or their peers need help.
+Outreach staff visit schools, community centers, and houses of worship to educate and inform young people of services and resources that are available should they or their peers need help.